youennf/audio-session/explainer.md

 ### Non-goals

 * We should aim to improve the audio interaction between the site and the platform.
-Audio interaction within the site should be up to the site.
+Audio interaction within the site should be up to the site in the first version of this document.
+For instance, a web site cannot manipulate more than one audio session and cannot group audio producers in different audio sesssions.

 ## API Design